How to Dehydrate Garlic in a Dehydrator

 Storage and Shelf Life of Dehydrated Garlic

 Alright, my garlic-loving friend, you’ve worked hard to dehydrate those luscious bits of nature’s candy.
-Now it’s time to discuss: how do we properly store that dehydrated garlic to ensure it stays fresh and full of flavor?
+Now it’s time to discuss: how do we properly store garlic for long term storage to ensure it stays fresh and full of flavor?
+For best results, store garlic in an airtight container such as a mason jar.
+Using a mason jar provides an airtight seal ideal for long term storage.

 First off, let’s start with the basics: moisture, heat, and light are the three main culprits you should guard against.
-Make sure your garlic is completely dry before storing it to avoid any moisture-caused mold and bacteria.
+Make sure your garlic is completely dry before storing it to avoid any moisture-caused mold and spoilage.
+Store dehydrated garlic in a cool, dark cupboard away from sunlight to preserve its quality and prevent light degradation.
+For even longer preservation, you can store chopped garlic in the freezer.
 And remember: dehydrated garlic likes to be stored in dark, cool places, not on your kitchen countertop!

 The Ideal Storage Container